holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.5 Tactical Meetings

-The Secretary of a Circle is responsible for scheduling **_“Tactical Meetings”_** to facilitate the Circle’s operations.
-The Facilitator is responsible for presiding over Tactical Meetings in alignment with the following rules.
-A Circle may adopt a Policy to add additional rules or to change or remove any of these default rules for its Tactical Meetings.

-#### 2.5.1 Focus & Intent

-Tactical Meetings are for:

-- **(a)** sharing the completion status of recurring actions on checklists owned by the Circle’s Roles;
-- **(b)** sharing regular metrics reported by the Circle’s Roles;
-- **(c)** sharing progress updates about Projects and Accountabilities held by the Circle’s Roles; and
-- **(d)** triaging Tensions limiting the Circle’s Roles into Next-Actions, Projects, or other outputs that help reduce those Tensions.
+In service of one of their Roles, any Partner may convene a **_“Tactical Meeting”_** to facilitate engaging other Roles in their responsibilities and duties.

-#### 2.5.2 Attendance
+#### 2.5.1 Attendance

-All Core Circle Members are entitled to fully participate in the Circle's Tactical Meetings.
-In addition, the Lead Link and any Rep Links or Cross Links to the Circle may each invite up to one additional person, solely to aid the link in processing a specific Tension.
-The invited participant then becomes a Core Circle Member as well for the duration of that Tactical Meeting.
-There is no advance notice or quorum required for a Tactical Meeting.
+The Partner convening a Tactical Meeting must name the specific Roles invited to that Tactical Meeting, and the Role Representatives of those Roles are invited to attend and participate in the meeting.
+The convener must also invite the Facilitator of a relevant Circle to lead the meeting.
+There is no advance notice or quorum required for a Tactical Meeting, unless a relevant Policy says otherwise.

-#### 2.5.3 Facilitation & Process
+#### 2.5.2 Facilitation & Process

-The Facilitator must use the following process for Tactical Meetings:
+Unless a Policy says otherwise, anyone facilitating a Tactical Meeting must use the following process:

 - **(a) Check-in Round:** The Facilitator allows each participant in turn to share their current state or thoughts, or offer another type of opening comment for the meeting.
 Responses are not allowed.
-- **(b) Checklist Review:** The Facilitator asks each participant to verify the completion of any recurring actions they regularly report on.
+- **(b) Checklist Review:** The Facilitator asks each participant to verify the completion of any recurring actions that any other participant has asked them to regularly report on.
-- **(c) Metrics Review:** The Facilitator asks each participant to share data for any metrics they regularly report on.
+- **(c) Metrics Review:** The Facilitator asks each participant to share data for any metrics that any other participant has asked them to regularly report on.
-- **(d) Progress Updates:** The Facilitator asks each participant to highlight progress towards achieving any Project or expressing any Accountability of any of the participant’s Roles in the Circle.
+- **(d) Progress Updates:** The Facilitator asks each participant to highlight progress towards achieving any Project or expressing any Accountability of any of the participant’s Roles invited to the meeting.
 Participants may only share progress made since the last report given, and not the general status of a Project or Accountability.
 Each participant may decide which Projects or Accountabilities are worth reporting on, however if another participant has an active request for regular updates on a specific Project or Accountability, that one must be included.
-For progress updates about a Project or Accountability of a Sub-Circle, the Facilitator must allow both the Lead Link and Rep Link of the Sub-Circle the opportunity to share updates.
-- **(e) Triage Issues:** The Facilitator builds an agenda of Tensions to process in the Tactical Meeting by soliciting agenda items from all participants.
-This must be done within the meeting and not beforehand, and each participant may add as many agenda items as desired by providing a short label for each, without explanation or discussion.
+- **(e) Build Agenda:** The Facilitator builds an agenda of Tensions to process in the Tactical Meeting by soliciting agenda items from all participants.
+This must be done within the meeting and not beforehand.
+Each participant may add as many agenda items as desired by providing a short label for each, without explanation or discussion.
 Participants may add additional agenda items even once processing one has started, in between the processing of any existing agenda items.
-To process each agenda item, the Facilitator holds space for the agenda item owner to engage others in their Roles and duties, until the agenda item owner finds an adequate pathway for resolving their Tension.
-If any Next-Actions or Projects are accepted while processing an agenda item, the Secretary captures and distributes them.
+- **(f) Triage Issues:** To process each agenda item, the Facilitator holds space for the agenda item owner to engage others in their Roles and duties, until the agenda item owner finds an adequate pathway for resolving their Tension.
+However, the agenda item owner may only process Tensions and make requests to serve a Role they fill that was explicitly invited to the meeting.
+Further, within the meeting each participant only has duties that come from Roles they fill that were explicitly invited to the meeting, or that exist regardless of the Roles they fill.
 The Facilitator manages the time allocated to each agenda item to allow space for processing every item on the agenda, and may cut off the processing of any item that’s taking more than its due share of the remaining meeting time.
-- **(f) Closing Round:** The Facilitator allows each participant in turn to share a closing reflection or other thought triggered by the meeting.
+- **(g) Closing Round:** The Facilitator allows each participant in turn to share a closing reflection or other thought triggered by the meeting.
 Responses are not allowed.

+A Policy may specify an alternate process or amend this default process for any standing Tactical Meeting within its authority to govern.

-#### 2.5.4 Surrogate for Absent Members
+#### 2.5.3 Surrogate for Absent Members

-If a Defined Role of the Circle is entirely or partially unrepresented at a Tactical Meeting due to someone’s absence, the Circle’s Lead Link may act within that Role to cover the gap.
-If the Lead Link is also absent, the Secretary will capture Next-Actions or Projects for the Role upon request of any participant, and the person who normally fills the Role will treat these as requests to process under their duty of processing.
+If a Defined Role invited to a Tactical Meeting is unrepresented in the meeting for any reason, the Lead Link of the Circle holding that Role may act within that Role to cover the gap.
+If the Lead Link is also unrepresented, any Next-Actions or Projects captured for the Role become requests for the Role to process after the meeting.

 ### 2.6 Individual Action